Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 And a higher price doesn’t always mean a better diamond.
-You might think that this $6,000 diamond is going to be much nicer than this $5,000 diamond from Blue Nile.
+You might think that this $6,000 diamond from Blue Nile is going to be much nicer than this $5,000 diamond from Blue Nile.
 In reality, the first diamond has a fatal flaw, while the second diamond is absolutely stunning.

-This was the cheapest 1 carat diamond I found, that does not seem to be something you would want to put on your finger.
-On the other hand here is a 1 carat diamond that is as perfect as can be.
+This was the cheapest 1 carat diamond I found on James Allen, that does not seem to be something you would want to put on your finger.
+On the other hand here is a 1 carat diamond for sale on James Allen that is as perfect as can be.
 But is this the best way to spend $12,000?
 We recommend finding a balance between the two to maximize value and size.

-A 1 Carat Diamond simply refers to the weight of the diamond.
-1 Carat equals 200 milligrams, or 0.2 grams.
+Carat simply refers to the weight of the diamond.
+1 carat equals 200 milligrams, or 0.2 grams.
 To put it in perspective, a 1 Carat Diamond weighs roughly the same as a quarter of a raisin.

 We stress the word ‘categories,’ as prices per carat do not continually increase as weight increases.
 Diamonds are retail products driven more by emotion than reason.